Anne M Sickles

 Selected Articles in Journals

-- Measurement of jet fragmentation in 5.02 TeV proton-lead and proton-proton collisions with the ATLAS detector (ATLAS Conference Note), February 2017
+- Measurement of R = 0.4 jet mass in Pb+Pb and pp collisions at 5.02 TeV with the ATLAS detector (ATLAS Conference Note), May 2018

 - A. Adare, et al. (PHENIX Collaboration) Measurement of long-range angular correlation and quadrupole anisotropy of pions and (anti) protons in central d+Au collisions at 200 GeV (2015)